kpankhurst/wezaam-challenge-be/SOLUTION.md

 Issues

 1. It only retries once for a failed send.
 This should retry till it has been success.
-   SOLUTION: Set the status to failed or internal error and retry at a fixed time later (incrementing with each retry)
+   SOLUTION: Set the status to failed or internal error and retry at a fixed time later (incrementing delay time with each retry)

 2. Retry is immediate
    SOLUTION: Set the retry time to be now + (x * retryCount)